As a responsibly armed American, you already know how challenging it may be to stay up to date on California gun laws…

 Are California gun laws strict?

-Yes, California is widely recognized as having some of the strictest gun laws in the U.S. California bans military-style semi-automatic “assault” rifles, restricts high-capacity magazines and imposes a 10-day waiting period on gun purchases.
+Yes, California is widely recognized as having some of the strictest gun laws in the U.S. California bans military-style semi-automatic “assault” rifles, restricts high-capacity magazines and armor-piercing ammunition and imposes a 10-day waiting period on gun purchases.
 All sales must go through licensed dealers who conduct background checks on buyers.
 Buyers are limited to one handgun purchase per month.
 Family members can obtain a court order to disarm a mentally unstable relative.

 How much is a CCW in California?